mateobelanger/3D-sound-visualizer-EPFL-CS-433/README.md

 Most common implementation of the FFT algorithm.
 It computes the discrete fourrier transform of a given wave using a divide and recombine recursive algorithm.
 While the implementation in JS is much less efficient than one in C++ or Web-assembly, we found that the performance were satisfying enough for the purpose of this project.

+To smoothen the animation we filtered te amplitude output of the FFT.
+Resulting in a slower "descent" of the cubes.

 #### Turn-table Camera & Bezier curves for cinematic intro

 The turntable camera was inspired and modified from the 4th assigment.
 We added a bezier path to circle around the scene before allowing the user to freely control the camera.